 The choice between building a custom platform, licensing a SaaS tool, or working with a full-service agency partner reshapes the cost structure across a three-year period more than any other single decision.

-Partnering with a full-service loyalty agency delivers platform, fulfillment infrastructure, and program management under one arrangement.
-For brands without large internal loyalty teams, this model often delivers the most favorable three-year total cost.
+Partnering with a full-service loyalty agency delivers platform, fulfilment infrastructure, and program management under one arrangement.
+For brands without large internal loyalty teams, this model often delivers the most favourable three-year total cost.
 The alternative to partnership is not just platform licensing but also the headcount and operational capability needed to run a program that performs.

 Loyalty program budgets overrun in predictable ways.
 Understanding the patterns is the most reliable protection against them.